-• timing and results of INDs, preclinical studies and clinical trials of our product candidates, or those of our competitors or our existing or future collaborators;

-- the success of competitive products or announcements by potential competitors of their product development efforts; - failure to meet or exceed financial and development projections we may provide to the public; - failure to meet or exceed the financial and development projections of the investment community; - if we do not achieve the perceived benefits of the Merger as rapidly or to the extent anticipated by financial or industry analysts; - announcements of significant acquisitions, strategic collaborations, joint ventures or capital commitments by us or our competitors; - actions taken by regulatory agencies with respect to our product candidates, clinical trials, manufacturing process or sales and marketing terms; - disputes or other developments relating to proprietary rights, including patents, litigation matters, and our ability to obtain patent protection for our technologies; - additions or departures of key personnel; - significant lawsuits, including patent or stockholder litigation; - if securities or industry analysts do not publish research or reports about our business, or if they issue adverse or misleading opinions regarding our business and stock; - changes in the market valuations of similar companies; - geo-political developments, general market or macroeconomic conditions including inflation and interest rates; - market conditions in the pharmaceutical and biotechnology sectors; - expiration of market stand-off or lock-up agreements; - changes in the structure of healthcare payment systems; - announcement of expectation of additional financing efforts; - sales of securities by us or our securityholders in the future; - if we fail to raise an adequate amount of capital to fund our operations and continued development of our product candidates; - trading volume of our common stock; - publicity or announcements by competitors of new commercial products, clinical progress or lack thereof, significant contracts, commercial relationships or capital commitments; - the impact of any natural disasters, public health emergencies, health epidemics or other outbreaks, such as the COVID-19 pandemic; - the introduction of technological innovations or new product candidates that compete with our products and services; and - period-to-period fluctuations in our financial results.
+- timing and results of INDs, preclinical studies and clinical trials of our product candidates, or those of our competitors or our existing or future collaborators; - failure to meet or exceed financial and development projections we may provide to the public; - failure to meet or exceed the financial and development projections of the investment community; - announcements of significant acquisitions, strategic collaborations, joint ventures or capital commitments by us or our competitors; - actions taken by regulatory agencies with respect to our product candidates, clinical trials, manufacturing process or sales and marketing terms; - disputes or other developments relating to proprietary rights, including patents, litigation matters, and our ability to obtain patent protection for our technologies; - additions or departures of key personnel; - significant lawsuits, including patent or stockholder litigation; - if securities or industry analysts do not publish research or reports about our business, or if they issue adverse or misleading opinions regarding our business and stock; - · changes in the market valuations of similar companies; - geo-political developments, general market or macroeconomic conditions including inflation and interest rates; - market conditions in the pharmaceutical and biotechnology sectors; - expiration of market stand-off or lock-up agreements; - changes in the structure of healthcare payment systems; - announcement of expectation of additional financing efforts; - sales of securities by us or our securityholders in the future; - if we fail to raise an adequate amount of capital to fund our operations and continued development of our product candidates; - trading volume of our common stock; - publicity or announcements by competitors of new commercial products or success of competitive products (such as asciminib), clinical progress or lack thereof, significant contracts, commercial relationships or capital commitments; - the impact of any natural disasters, public health emergencies, health epidemics or other outbreaks, such as the COVID-19 pandemic; - the introduction of technological innovations or new product candidates that compete with our products and services; and - period-to-period fluctuations in our financial results.

 Moreover, the stock markets in general have experienced substantial volatility that has often been unrelated to the operating performance of individual companies.
 These broad market fluctuations may also adversely affect the trading price of our common stock.
-In addition, macroeconomic conditions, a recession, depression or other sustained adverse market event resulting from the spread of COVID-19 or otherwise could materially and adversely affect our business and the value of our common stock.
+In addition, macroeconomic conditions, a recession, depression or other sustained adverse market event resulting from the spread of COVID-19, the Russia-Ukraine and Israel-Hamas conflicts, or otherwise could materially and adversely affect our business and the value of our common stock.
 In the past, following periods of volatility in the market price of a company's securities, stockholders have often instituted class action securities litigation against such companies.
 Furthermore, market volatility may lead to increased shareholder activism if we experience a market valuation that activists believe is not reflective of our intrinsic value.

 Activist campaigns that contest or conflict with our strategic direction or seek changes in the composition of our board of directors could have an adverse effect on our operating results and financial condition.